ucdavisdatalab/workshop_intro_to_remote_computing/chapters/05_cluster-computing.md

 | `set -x`         | Print commands to the `.err` file (helpful for debugging) |
 | `cd <...>`       | Go to a directory                                         |
 | `python3 <...>`  | Run a script                                              |

+Note that these are just command line instructions.
+If you have a module or virtual environment to activate, a directory to create, multiple scripts to run in sequence, etc., you can script this out.

 Finally, we include some optional operations for getting usage statistics about your job, which you might use to determine whether you've requested adequate